theopensystemslab/buildx-next/README.md

 ### 4. Deployment

 The easiest way to deploy this project is with a serverless provider such as [Vercel](https://vercel.com) or [Netlify](https://netlify.com).
-You can sign up for an account with either provider using your GitHub account, and then create a deployment pointing to your GitHub repository (the same one that you just edited the configuration file in).
+You can sign up for an account with either provider using your GitHub account, and then create a deployment pointing to your GitHub repository (the same one that you just edited the configuration file with).

 #### Environment Variables

-There'll be a section to enter environment variables, there are two that need to be defined:
+There are two environment variables that must be defined in the deployment dashboard (i.e. on Vercel or Netlify or whichever provider you're using):

 | Key                               | Value                 |
 | --------------------------------- | --------------------- |